Druze in Israel: Beliefs

-According to a Pew Research Center survey conducted in 2015, the majority of Druzes are not comfortable with their child marrying outside of the faith, Druze are about equally uncomfortable with the prospect of a child of theirs marrying a Jew (87%), Muslim (85%) or Christian (87%).
+According to a Pew Research Center survey conducted in 2015, the majority of Druze are not comfortable with their children marrying outside of the faith; Druze are about equally uncomfortable with the prospect of a child of theirs marrying a Jew (87%), Muslim (85%) or Christian (87%).
 Christians and Druze also are more likely than Jews to say a good religious education is important for their children.

 Identity

 According to a Pew Research Center survey conducted in 2015, Druze in Israel are less likely than Christians or Muslims to say they are proud of their identity.
 About 90% say they have a strong sense of belonging to the Druze community.
-Two thirds (64%) believe that they have a special responsibility to help fellow members of their religious group who are in need around the world.
+Approximately two thirds (64%) believe that they have a special responsibility to help fellow members of their religious group who are in need around the world.

-The nature of Druze identity varies among Druze well.
-Druze in Israel are about evenly divided among those who say their identity is mainly a matter of religion (18%), those who say being Druze is mainly about ancestry and/or culture (47%) and those who say their identity is characterized by a combination of religion and ancestry/culture (34%).
+The nature of Druze identity varies among Druze as well.
+Druze in Israel are divided among those who say their identity is mainly a matter of religion (18%), those who say being Druze is mainly about ancestry and/or culture (47%) and those who say their identity is characterized by a combination of religion and ancestry/culture (34%).